• Skip to primary navigation

 The rise of the gig economy is forcing the payments industry to rethink B2B payment systems.
 It’s a complex technological leap that must satisfy gig workers and the clients they serve.

 Freelancers want faster and easier access to payouts.
 They also seek more ways to use their money.
-This includes offers from the 4 major party card networks (mostly Visa and Mastercard) with an active debit card that can be used at any ATM.
+This includes offers from the four major party card networks (mostly Visa and Mastercard) with an active debit card that can be used at any ATM.

 If a business needs to use a contractor more than once, the right platform allows you to set up recurring payments to ensure all parties are meeting the contract terms.
 It also stores freelancer data (like bank account and payment method) for easier management.